 How to use cash flow modelling to plan for your family’s financial future

-Cash flow modelling has historically been used by businesses to forecast future costs and income, looking at the assets and income of a company and measuring these against current and future liabilities.
+Cash flow modelling was historically used by businesses to forecast future costs and income, looking at the assets and income of a company and measuring these against current and future liabilities.
 It is now also widely used as a useful tool for personal financial planning.

 Traditionally, cash flow modelling has been thought of as integral to planning for retirement.
 Have I saved enough to be able to retire?
 If not, how much more should I save?
 How much can I afford to live off once I retire?
 It can bring out some difficult but important questions and truths, but ultimately, should help to reduce any unwelcome surprises in the future.